rakshita003/CSI2120/README.md

 ## Contact

-If you have any questions or need further information, please contact emailto:rmath049@uottawa.ca.
+If you have any questions or need further information,  [Contact me](mailto:rmath049@uottawa.ca)